Shungite – The Complete Guide

 Praised for its ability to protect from EMF (electric and magnetic field) radiation, Shungite has become a popular topic of discussion among those who look to alternative treatments and therapies.

-In this article, we’re going to explore a couple of topics such as what Shungite really is, where it comes from and what the benefits of it are.
+In this article, the Multi Purpose EMF team explores a number of important questions, such as what Shungite really is, where it comes from and what the benefits of it are.

 What Is Shungite?